Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European

-Currently, several SNR concepts are being developed.
+Currently, several "novel" concepts are being developed.
 According to a 2023 report by the U.S. "Committee on Laying the Foundations for New and Advanced Nuclear Reactors" \cite[p.43]{committee_on_laying_the_foundation_for_new_and_advanced_nuclear_reactors_in_the_united_states_laying_2023}, these concepts must fulfill four conditions to be competitive in an energy system with a high share of fluctuating renewables: They must be 1) "affordable for owner investment without 'betting the company'", 2) "economically competitive with other technologies [...]", 3) "socially acceptable", and 4) "commercially available."
-This coincides with required overnight construction costs in the range of 2000 to 6000 USD per kW and the establishment and diffusion of non-electrical uses for nuclear power plants \cite{fattahi_analyzing_2022, ingersoll_cost_2020, committee_on_laying_the_foundation_for_new_and_advanced_nuclear_reactors_in_the_united_states_laying_2023}.
-However, there is a considerable discrepancy between cost assumptions or projections and actual costs of high capacity LWR projects, especially in OECD countries \cite{goke_flexible_2023}.
-For SMR and SNR concepts, limited operational experience hinders the availability of accurate cost and other performance data \cite{bose_questioning_2024}.
-Especially for SMR concepts, manufacturers' cost projections appear somewhat optimistic compared to production theory \cite{steigerwald_uncertainties_2023}.
-Nonetheless, smaller sizes, non-electrical uses, and other benefits of nuclear, such as reliability and flexibility, could increase the competitiveness of both SNR and SMR concepts \cite{mit_future_2018, brown_engineering_2022, black_prospects_2023}.
+This coincides with required overnight construction costs in the range of 2,000 to 6,000 USD per kW and the establishment and diffusion of non-electrical uses for nuclear power plants \citep{fattahi_analyzing_2022, ingersoll_cost_2020, committee_on_laying_the_foundation_for_new_and_advanced_nuclear_reactors_in_the_united_states_laying_2023}.
+However, there is a considerable discrepancy between cost assumptions or projections and actual costs of high capacity LWR projects, especially in OECD countries \citep{goke_flexible_2025}.
+For SMR and non-LWR concepts, limited operational experience hinders the availability of accurate cost and other performance-related data \citep{bose_questioning_2024}.
+Especially for SMR concepts, manufacturers' cost projections appear somewhat optimistic compared to conventional production theory \citep{steigerwald_uncertainties_2023, kim_challenges_2026}.
+Nonetheless, smaller sizes, non-electrical uses, and other benefits of nuclear, such as reliability and flexibility, could increase the competitiveness of both SMR and other concepts \citep{buongiorno_future_2018, brown_engineering_2022, black_prospects_2023, carelli_economic_2010}.